Home Modifications Home Charging Indicator

 As a bonus, I elected to add an additional indicator when the garage door is left open.

-This project required some fairly simple low-voltage electrical work and soldering, quite a bit of mechanical work, a bit of scrounging for parts and having some film positives made from jpgs for the 3 indicators, and access to a plug for the small transformer.
+This project required some fairly simple low-voltage electrical work and soldering, quite a bit of mechanical work, a bit of scrounging for parts, having some film positives made from jpgs for the 3 indicators, and access to a plug for the small transformer.
 If you elect to take on this project, you may want to simplify the project or skip entire portions.
 It also assumes you can run a set of wires from where you hang up the mobile charger to the location where you want to display the status and have an outlet somewhere along the way.
 I used lots of connectors throughout, but this adds a bit more complexity and everything could be hard-wired together instead.
 And of course, you can modify the design any way you want.
 This shows how I elected to build it and hopefully give you some ideas for your own indicators.

 There are five sections to this project: